-Select the kind of rule you want to create: Keyword or Topic.
+Select the kind of rule you want to create: Keyword, Topic, or Source.

 Tip: We generally recommend starting with a topic-based rule to define a general category for the search engine, and then creating a second rule that’s keyword-based to add in more definition.